gvwilson/thirdbit/fiction/madica/index.md

 control, and you're a long way from being ready to fly a ship this size."

 "Gotcha," Madica said.
-Sixteen... orange... kneecap...
-As she pushed each button it changed color from shining white to deep, pulsing red.
+Sixteen… orange… kneecap… As she pushed each button it changed color from shining white to deep, pulsing red.
 She swallowed, took a deep breath, and touched the tip of her nose.

-The moans of, "Braaaains... fresh braaaains..." instantly stopped.
+The moans of, "Braaaains… fresh braaaains…" instantly stopped.
 The zombie robots lowered their arms and stood at attention.

 Madica slumped in the chair.
 All of a sudden she felt woozy.
 How long